Higher Degree Research Candidates

 Kelly Peihopa

-Kelly Peihopa is a PhD candidate in English and Writing at the University of Newcastle.
+Kelly Peihopa completed her PhD in English and Writing at the University of Newcastle.
 The title of her thesis is “Anne Boleyn’s Prison Literature: Reception, Circulation, Attribution.”
 She graduated from the University of Newcastle with a Bachelor of Arts Distinction in 2016, with a double major in English and Writing and History.
 Her English honours thesis earned First Class Honours, the Faculty Medal, and the University Medal, and was subsequently published as “Reframing Feminine Modesty, Complaint, and Desire in the More Family” in Parergon 37.1 (2020).
 She also has published creative nonfiction articles on domestic violence in literary journals Meanjin (Spring 2018) and Sūdo Journal (January 2019).
-Kelly is a research assistant for the Early Modern Women Research Network (EMWRN) and the Gender Research Network (GRN) at the University of Newcastle, and is research and editorial assistant for the Palgrave Encyclopedia of Early Modern Women’s Writing (forthcoming), working with general editors Rosalind Smith and Patricia Pender.
+Kelly is a research assistant for the Early Modern Women Research Network (EMWRN) and the Gender Research Network (GRN) at the University of Newcastle, and was research and editorial assistant for the Palgrave Encyclopedia of Early Modern Women’s Writing (2024), working with general editors Rosalind Smith and Patricia Pender.
 Her interests are early modern women’s writing, prison writing, poetry, domestic violence research, and creative nonfiction.